July 14, 2021

-No 1 · Get ready for a bath!
-We always recommend starting with our signature Hair & Body Wash.
-It's a best-seller for a reason—it's completely natural, won't dry out skin, and lathers quickly.
-Using just a dime-sized drop, lather your baby up with our wash, paying extra attention to the cradle cap spots on their scalp.
-Don't be afraid to scrub a little bit with your fingers — the goal here is to soften and release the flakes.
+Clean babe all over with our signature Hair + Body Wash.
+It's a best-seller for a reason—it won't dry out skin and really lathers like it matters.
+Using just one pump, lather your baby up with our wash, paying extra attention to the dry skin spots on their scalp.

-No 3 · Just before bed, smear a good bit of our All Over Ointment on your baby's head where he has cradle cap.
-Our Ointment is a little sticky (but not greasy) so it's best to save this step for bedtime and let it work its magic overnight.
+Just before bed, smear a good bit of our All Over Ointment on your baby's head where he has dry skin.
+Don't worry if it gets on Baby's hair!
+Our Ointment is thick (but not greasy) so it's best to save this step for bedtime and let it work its magic overnight.
 You're looking for a medium-thick layer here—you won't have to rub it in all the way, but smooth it in just enough so it won't rub off everywhere.
 And great news—it's safe for fabrics, so any residue you do get on linens or sheets will wash out in the laundry!

-No. 4 · If needed, bathe your babe again in the morning to scrub off any residue from the ointment.
+If needed, bathe your babe again in the morning to scrub off any residue from the ointment and remove any flakes.
 Most of the ointment may be gone, but it's always nice to give your baby's head one more look over to see any spots you may have missed.